artetecha/artetecha-platform/README.md

 - are built using [WordPress.org](https://wordpress.org)
 - are deployed on [Platform.sh](https://platform.sh) in [Multi-App setup](https://docs.platform.sh/configuration/app/multi-app.html)
 - have their codebase managed via [Composer](https://getcomposer.org), thanks to [`johnbolch/wordpress`](https://github.com/johnpbloch/wordpress) and [WordPress Packagist](https://wpackagist.org)
-- have their dependencies automatically checked by [Dependabot](https://dependabot.com) and automatically merged by [Mergify](https://mergify.io) when builds pass
+- have their dependencies automatically upgraded by [Dependabot](https://dependabot.com) and automatically merged by [Mergify](https://mergify.io) when builds pass
-- have a Cloudflare CDN in front of them
+- have a [Cloudflare](https://www.cloudflare.com) CDN in front of them
+- use [GitHub Actions](https://github.com/features/actions) as CI/CD and Cron Scheduler

 Also, one of the two sites is not in English, and uses translation files for WordPress core, themes, and plugins for an optimal setup.